All Episodes

 But I think a lot of it is just history.

-I mean, you've got the Fed and the government, as you mentioned, you know, the things that they have done with currency debasement um and the the eroding of purchasing power and the taking on of lots of debt, and it threatens their power structure.
+I mean, you've got the Fed and the government, as you mentioned, the things that they have done with currency debasement and the eroding of purchasing power and the taking on of lots of debt.

-I mean, lots of debt and power are are completely at odds with each other because they're sort of running out of ways to continue their expansion.
+I mean, lots of debt and power are completely at odds with each other because they're sort of running out of ways to continue their expansion.

-And uh, you know, it's at the end of the line.
+And, you know, it's at the end of the line.

-And so I think a lot of it is as you get late stage in the the financial cycle, those same kinds of things happen.
+And so I think a lot of it is as you get late stage in the financial cycle, those same kinds of things happen.

 And so they are bringing it about in some ways unintentionally.

-And as all of this is Happening, I think a lot of it is just that jockeying to come out on top is saying, you know, this is something that we can do today that we wouldn't have been able to do, you know, 50 years ago because the financial foundation and situation was very different.
+And as all of this is happening, I think a lot of it is just that jockeying to come out on top is saying, you know, this is something that we can do today that we wouldn't have been able to do, you know, 50 years ago because the financial foundation and situation was very different.

-And I think this latest iteration of technology where you have for you know many things that have really become you know basic infrastructure, just a few choices, you know, Apple and Alphabet have more than 99% of the operating system control in the entire world.
+And I think this latest iteration of technology, where you have for many things that have really become basic infrastructure, just a few choices.

-Not a lot of freedom, not a lot of choice there, not a lot of you know, capitalism, somebody being able to come in and compete, and you know, the operating systems on your phones, you know, kind of the the gateway to everything.
+Not a lot of freedom, not a lot of choice there, not a lot of capitalism, somebody being able to come in and compete.

 So I think that this last iteration of big tech has really shifted and has changed the opportunities to create wealth broadly and really consolidate that.